 The IRF Roundtable is an informal group of individuals from non-governmental organizations who gather regularly to discuss IRF issues on a non-attribution basis.
 It is simply a safe space where participants gather, speak freely in sharing ideas and information, and propose joint advocacy actions to address specific IRF issues and problems.
 In response to various participant-led initiatives regarding the protection and promotion of freedom of religion, conscience, and belief in the U.S. and abroad, all participants have the opportunity to self-select into coalitions of the willing.

-The Roundtable meets every two months in the U.S. Capitol and average attendance has grown to 60-70 participants from civil society and government, including senior staff members from the State Department, the U.S. Commission on International Religious Freedom, the U.S. Helsinki Commission, the Tom Lantos Human Rights Commission, the International Religious Freedom Caucus, members of Congress, and embassies.
+On average, the Roundtable meets twice each month in the U.S. Capitol and average attendance has grown to 120 participants from civil society and government, including senior staff members from the State Department, the U.S. Commission on International Religious Freedom, the U.S. Helsinki Commission, the Tom Lantos Human Rights Commission, the International Religious Freedom Caucus, members of Congress, and embassies.

-The goal of the Roundtable is to reverse the rising tide of restrictions on religious freedom that is spreading across the world—75 percent of the world’s approximately 7 billion people now live in countries with high government restrictions on religion and/or high social hostilities involving religion, up from 70 percent just one year earlier (Pew Forum on Religion & Public Life).
+The goal of the Roundtable is to reverse the rising tide of restrictions on religious freedom that is spreading across the world—83 percent of the world’s approximately 7 billion people now live in countries with high government restrictions on religion and/or high social hostilities involving religion (Pew Forum on Religion & Public Life).

 In this direction, the purpose of the Roundtable is to advance IRF by: